Verb Technology Company, Inc. - GuruFocus.com

 NEWPORT BEACH, Calif. and LEHI, Utah, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. ( VERB) ("VERB" or the "Company"), the leader in interactive video-based sales-enablement applications, including shoppable livestream video, today announced that it intends to offer its shares of common stock without warrants in a public offering.
+24, 2023 (GLOBE NEWSWIRE) -- Verb Technology Company, Inc. ( VERB) ("VERB" or the "Company"), the leader in interactive video-based sales-enablement applications, including shoppable livestream video, today announced the pricing of an underwritten public offering with gross proceeds to the Company expected to be $7.2 million, before deducting underwriting discounts and other estimated expenses payable by the Company.
+The offering consists of 36,051,000 shares of common stock only, with no warrants (the "Offering") at a price of $0.20 per share.
 The Company intends to use the net proceeds from this offering for general corporate purposes and repayment of debt.
-The offering is subject to market conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+The closing of the Offering is expected to occur on January 26, 2023, subject to customary closing conditions.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.